MauroDataMapper/docs/docs/rest-api/admin.md

     }
     ```

-The property can then be updated with the `put` endpoint.
+The property can then be updated with the `put` endpoint:

 <endpoint class="put">/api/admin/properties</endpoint>